-(d) Financial Instruments
+(e) Financial Instruments

-The financial instruments owned, at fair value and financial instruments sold, but not yet purchased, at fair value amounts are reflected in the consolidated statement of financial condition at fair value on a trade-date basis.
+Financial instruments owned, at fair value and financial instruments sold, but not yet purchased, at fair value are reflected in the consolidated statement of financial condition at fair value on a trade-date basis.

-(e) Other Financial Assets and Financial Liabilities at Fair Value financial assets and financial liabilities at fair value under Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 825-10 (Fair Value Option).
+(f) Other Financial Assets and Financial Liabilities at Fair Value

+In addition to financial instruments owned, at fair value and financial instruments sold, but not yet purchased, at fair value, the Company has elected to account for certain of its other financial assets and financial liabilities at fair value under Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 825-10 (Fair Value Option).
 The primary reasons for electing the fair value option are to reflect economic events in earnings on a timely basis, to mitigate volatility in earnings from using different measurement attributes and to address simplification and cost-benefit considerations.
 Such financial assets and financial liabilities accounted for at fair value include certain collateralized agreements and financings and the debt related to consolidated VIEs.